merry-goblin/wild-neurons/README.md

 ### Description

-A squirrel has to eat nuts and not being eaten by a wolf A wolf has to eat this squirrel
+A squirrel has to eat nuts and not being eaten by a wolf<br />
+A wolf has to eat this squirrel<br />
 A squirrel is safe in the world center

 ![print](print.jpg)